Sepehr79/react-web3-starter/README.md

 you can learn more about web3 library at [cryptozombies.io](https://cryptozombies.io/en/lesson/6/chapter/1)

-### How to use
+## How to start
 First clone the project

 ```
 git clone https://github.com/Sepehr79/react-web3-starter.git
 ```

-Install web3 library
+Install dependencies

 ```
-npm install web3
+npm install
 ```